In this article, you’ll find out how to get DipTrans past papers for the IoLET Diploma in Translation exam.

 Buying DipTrans exam papers and examiner reports through the CIoL website

 The Chartered Institute of Linguists has two options for buying IoLET DipTrans past papers.

 1. Sign up for IoLET Affiliate membership

 IoLET Affiliate membership will give you free access to a few past papers and examiner reports.
 It costs £25 a year and is compulsory if you want to sit the Diploma in Translation exam.

 At time of writing, you can get Spanish-to-English DipTrans past papers from the 2009, 2010 and 2012 exams, but not the examiner reports.
 You can download examiner reports from the last three years.
 This isn’t ideal if you’re working alone, as you don’t have anything to check your translation against.
-You also lack the valuable insight into your work that a tutor provides on a DipTrans preparation course like mine.
+You also lack the valuable insight into your work that a tutor provides on a DipTrans preparation course like ours.

 This list is useful to help you see the type of text you can expect in the Diploma in Translation exam.
 A problem is that the texts are in their original format, which means, as they were originally published.
 Some of them are just a bit longer than the texts used in the exam.
 But others are much longer and were heavily edited to create the DipTrans exam papers.

 Finally, you also get the PDF from a 2008 Spanish-to-English language seminar.
 It includes a General paper and a Business paper from the 2007 Diploma in Translation exam.
 There is also an analysis of each one.
 It also contains lots of useful guidance for candidates.

-2. Buy DipTrans past papers and examiner reports using the order form
+2. Buy DipTrans past papers and examiner reports from the CIoL using the order form

-Towards the end of this page of the IoL website you’ll find order forms for DipTrans past papers.
+Towards the end of this page on the IoL website you’ll find order forms for DipTrans past papers.
 They let you order DipTrans examiner reports and past papers without paying for affiliate membership.
 For Spanish to English, you can currently buy examiner reports from 2015 and 2016.
 Each full report costs £10 plus postage.
 DipTrans past papers are available from 2009, 2010 and 2012, at £10 plus postage.